slowmist/Web3-Project-Security-Practice-Requirements/README.md

 - Make sure that the addEventListener/postMessage implemented in the business has the origin and target of the check message, see：[postMessage Configuration Introduction](https://developer.mozilla.org/zh-CN/docs/Web/API/Window/postMessage);

 ### 5. Server Environment Security Configuration Requirements
-- Make sure that the selection of excellent cloud server providers, such as: AWS, Google Cloud, etc.;
+- Make sure that the selection of excellent cloud server providers, such as: AWS, Google Cloud, etc;
 - Make sure that the cloud platform management account used by the project uses a strong password and turns on MFA;
-- Make sure that the security reinforcement of the server before the project code is deployed to the server, such as: installing HIDS, using SSH Key to log in, setting SSH login alert, setting SSH login google-auth, etc.;
+- Make sure that the security reinforcement of the server before the project code is deployed to the server, such as: installing HIDS, using SSH Key to log in, setting SSH login alert, setting SSH login google-auth, etc;
 - Make sure that the use of professional software monitoring services and server availability, such as: APM and Zabbix;
-- Make sure the use of professional institutions to regularly test the safety of projects, such as: SlowMist, Trail of Bits, etc.;
+- Make sure that the use of professional institutions to regularly test the safety of projects, such as: SlowMist, Trail of Bits, etc;
+- Make sure that server logs, web access logs, database operation logs, and middleware logs are enabled.
+Utilize a solution like [splunk](https://www.splunk.com/) for centralized log collection and management;
+- Make sure that project servers have network access restrictions in place.
+Utilize IP whitelists and network segmentation to optimize and regulate the project's network architecture, ensuring network connectivity only between servers required for business operations;

 ## 0x03 Release Process